stopsopa/log-wizzard/GITHUBPAGE.md

 # The idea

-The idea is to setup IDE (in this case IntelliJ) to stream server stdout of the springboot (also) to file. (for our example .git/debug.log)
+The idea is to setup IDE to stream server stdout of the springboot to file.

 and then in the IDE terminal use simple command ...